Automattic/mongoose/docs/typescript/virtuals.md

 ### Override the Type of `this` in Your Virtual

-In case the value of `this` in your virtual is incorrect for some reason, you can always override it using the generic parameter to `virtual()`.
+In case the value of `this` in your virtual is incorrect for some reason, you can always override it using the generic parameter in the `virtual()` function.

 ```ts
 interface MyCustomUserDocumentType {